 WHAT IS COMMON GROUND?

-“Common Ground” is a collaboration of Fair Food Matters, the Kalamazoo County Land Bank, Kalamazoo County MSU Extension/Master Gardeners and the Kalamazoo Nature Center, and Trybal Revival Garden.
+“Common Ground” is a collaboration of the Kalamazoo County Land Bank, Kalamazoo County MSU Extension/Master Gardeners and and other supporting organizations.
 This new program is designed to support community gardens throughout Kalamazoo County, with a special emphasis on those that serve low-income and food-insecure residents.

 Using funds from the Kalamazoo Community Foundation and numerous other sources, the program offers resources to organizations and individuals who wish to start or improve community gardens in Kalamazoo County.
 These resources include land, garden tools, soil, plants and seeds, education and outreach, and funding.